Skip to content

 What does a disability support worker do?

-Disability Support Workers play an important role in the lives of those with intellectual or physical disabilities, helping them to achieve their goals and live as independently as possible.
-You might be asking yourself ‘what is a Support Worker and what does this job entail?’
-As a Disability Worker you might help your client with activities like showering, getting dressed, preparing meals, or attending community activities.
+Disability support workers play an important role in the lives of those with intellectual or physical disabilities, helping them to achieve their goals and live as independently as possible.
+You might be asking yourself ‘what is a support worker and what does this job entail?’
+As a disability worker you might help your client with activities like showering, getting dressed, preparing meals, or attending community activities.

 This is no office job; you may be asked to visit clients in their homes or at work.
 Your hours will likely be varied depending on the support needed by your client.
 From helping out for an afternoon to staying overnight – this is a highly diverse occupation.